ironhack-labs/sf-final-project/README.md

 git push origin master
 ```

-Create Pull Request so your TAs can check up your work.
+Create Pull Request so your teaching staff can check up your work.

 <!-- ## Submission